 What is the most important aspects about your driver?

-Understanding why a driver may be well suited to you is essential for knowing which driver to select.
-While many driver can be adjusted or built to fit your specifications, intrinsic properties of the various club heads lend themselves better to certain types of golfers.
-Generally, golfers that are very consistent with striking their driver can afford to give up some forgiveness or moment of inertia (MOI).
-Higher handicap players often do better with more forgiving, higher lofted options.
+Understanding why a new driver may be well suited to you is essential for knowing which best driver to select.
+While many driver can be adjusted or built to fit your specifications, swing speed, intrinsic properties of the various club heads lend themselves better to certain types of golfers.
+Generally, golfers that are very consistent with striking their best driver can afford to give up some forgiveness or moment of inertia (MOI).
+Higher handicap players often do better with more forgiving, higher lofted options and adjustable hosel.

-The most important things to check when testing your new drivers are loft, lie, center of gravity, head weight or swing weight, and its shaft and grip partners.
+The most important things to check when testing your new drivers are loft, lie, center of gravity, club head weight or swing weight, and its shaft and grip partners.
 Loft and the center of mass will have the largest influence over the launch angle and spin rate of your driver.
 Lie can often be responsible for direction influences either left or right.
-The weight of driver heads often differs as well and adding or subtracting weight can change the way you swing that club.
-What shaft and grip you put in your new driver should also be considered as significant improvements over strike can be found with a well-rounded setup.
+The weight of driver head often differs as well and adding or subtracting weight can change the fade bias and the way you swing that club.
+What shaft and grip you put in your new best driver should also be considered as significant improvements in your best golf.

 Distance or Forgiveness?